-The Australian Federal Police (AFP), International Deployment Group (IDG) operated an information management system that was designed to capture regular IDG mission reporting, on set mission deliverables, progress, successes and emergent issues at a program level.
+The Australian Federal Police (AFP), International Development Group (IDG) operated an information management system that was designed to capture regular IDG mission reporting, on set mission deliverables, progress, successes and emergent issues at a program level.
 This process was static in nature and allowed a level of discretion from mission commanders to determine what information was contained in the reports.
 The existing system didn’t identify best practice for delivery of police development assistance in specific thematic areas, for example, investigations training.
 Sustineo was engaged to work with the IDG to develop a valid and robust lessons learned framework and address this gap.

 The project was implemented in three phases; the first involved investigation of the current system, conceptualisation of future requirements and the development of a set of guidelines.
 The second comprised a pilot program, and the final phase was the production of an outcomes report to assist with future planning and implementation.